top

 Family Member Interviews

 Finally, your social worker will interview all family members living in the house.
-This helps the social worker get to know you and allows them to assess how prepared you are for an adoption placement.
+This helps the social worker get to know you.

 Each interview is different, but you are likely to hear questions such as: